StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

         2. Ensure to setup the right interface name
         3. Ensure to setup the right interface name

-    - **Cluster Name**: Set the name of the Cassandra cluster.
+    * Cluster name: Set the name of the Cassandra cluster.
-    - **Number of Tokens**: Configure the number of tokens for each node.
+    * Number of tokens: Configure the number of tokens for each node.
-    - **Authentication and Authorization**: Specify the authenticator, authorizer, and role manager.
+    * Authentication and authorization: Specify the authenticator, authorizer, and role manager.
-    - **Directories**: Define directories for data, commit logs, and saved caches.
+    * Directories: Define directories for data, commit logs, and saved caches.
-    - **Seed Provider**: List all IP addresses of nodes included in the cluster (Ensure to list all IP addresses of the nodes that are included in the cluster).
+    * Seed provider: List all IP addresses of nodes included in the cluster.
+Ensure to list all IP addresses of the nodes that are included in the cluster.
-    - **Network Interfaces**: Set up the appropriate network interfaces (Ensure to setup the right interface name).
+    * Network interfaces: Set up the appropriate network interfaces.
+Ensure to setup the right interface name.
-    - **Endpoint Snitch**: Specify the snitch for determining network topology.
+    * Endpoint snitch: Specify the snitch for determining network topology.

     !!!
-Info "For detailed explanations of each parameter in the YAML file, refer to our article on Cassandra configuration which can be found [**in the following page**](installation-guide-linux-standalone-server.md#step-32-configure-cassandra)."
+Info "For detailed explanations of each parameter in the YAML file, refer to the [Cassandra configuration section](installation-guide-linux-standalone-server.md#step-32-configure-cassandra)."

+2. Delete Cassandra topology properties file.

-2. **Delete Cassandra Topology Properties File**: Remove the ``cassandra-topology.properties`` file to prevent any conflicts.
+    Remove the `cassandra-topology.properties` file to prevent any conflicts:

     !!!
 Example ""
         ```
         rm /etc/cassandra/cassandra-topology.properties
         ```

-&nbsp;
+3. Configure Cassandra GossipingPropertyFileSnitch.

-3. **Configure Cassandra GossipingPropertyFileSnitch**: In the ``cassandra-rackdc.properties``  file assign the datacenter and rack names for each node.
+    In the `cassandra-rackdc.properties`  file assign the datacenter and rack names for each node:

     !!!
 Example ""